DO YOU HAVE QUESTIONS BEFORE YOU APPLY?

 There are numerous advantages for participants:

-- Get an opportunity to research apprentices with faculty and upper-level undergraduate
+- Get an opportunity to become research apprentices with faculty and upper-level undergraduate

-and graduate students- a rare opportunity for freshmen and transfer students!
+and graduate students- a rare opportunity for transfer students!

 - Build community with other students who have similar interests in science, technology,